MySQL

 • Source table

-• Each MySQL CDC data source must be explicitly configured with a unique server ID.
+• Each MySQL CDC data source requires a unique server ID.

 Server ID configuration for different scenarios

-You can specify the server ID in the DDL, but we recommend using dynamic hints instead.
+You can specify the server ID in the Data Definition Language (DDL) statement.
+However, we recommend that you configure the server ID using dynamic hints instead of DDL parameters.

-• Parallelism = 1 or incremental snapshot disabled
+• Degree of parallelism = 1 or incremental snapshot is disabled

-## When the incremental snapshot feature is disabled or parallelism is 1, you can specify a single server ID.
+## If the incremental snapshot framework is disabled or the degree of parallelism is 1, you can specify a specific Server ID.

 SELECT * FROM source_table /*+ OPTIONS('server-id'='123456') */ ;

-• Parallelism > 1 and incremental snapshot enabled
+• Degree of parallelism > 1 and incremental snapshot is enabled

-## You must specify a server ID range.
-Ensure the number of available server IDs in the range is greater than or equal to the parallelism.
-For example, if the parallelism is 3:
+## You must specify a Server ID range.
+The number of available Server IDs in the range must be greater than or equal to the degree of parallelism.
+Assume the degree of parallelism is 3.

 SELECT * FROM source_table /*+ OPTIONS('server-id'='123456-123458') */ ;

-CTAS data synchronization automatically reuses CDC data sources with the same configuration, allowing the same server ID for multiple sources.
-Example 4: Multiple CTAS statements.
+When you use CTAS for data synchronization, if the CDC data sources have the same configuration, the data sources are automatically reused.
+In this case, you can configure the same server ID for multiple CDC data sources.
+For more information, see Example 4: Multiple CTAS statements.

-If a job contains multiple MySQL CDC source tables and does not use CTAS for synchronization, the data sources cannot be reused.
-You must assign a unique server ID to each CDC source table.
-Similarly, if the incremental snapshot framework is enabled and the parallelism is greater than 1, you must specify a server ID range.
+If a job contains multiple MySQL CDC source tables and does not use CTAS statements for synchronization, the data sources cannot be reused.
+You must provide a different server ID for each CDC source table.
+Similarly, if the incremental snapshot framework is enabled and the degree of parallelism is greater than 1, you must specify a server ID range.

 select * from